Thursday, September 24, 2009

 Some interesting shapes made of sea-ice around Bristol Bay.

-Pogromni Volcano on Umnak Island at the end of the Alaska Peninsula.
+Pogromni Volcano on Unimak Island at the end of the Alaska Peninsula.

 Just outside the hotel I was at there are some open areas where the local fishermen spread out their nets and ropes to fix them and roll them up.
 The local bald eagles take advantage and pick scraps of meat out of the nets.
 Found out something recently that explained why juvenile bald eagles look so much bigger than the adults.
 Their feathers are larger.